-What is the best travel camera?
+What is the best travel camera 2019?
 Over the past decade that I’ve been working as a professional travel photographer and writer, I’ve had a lot of experience with travel cameras – both good and bad.
-As you look to purchase your own travel camera, I’d like to share with you which features I’ve found most useful and my recommendations on which camera might fit your individual needs.
+As you look to purchase the best camera for travel, I’d like to share with you which features I’ve found most useful and my recommendations on which travel camera might fit your individual needs.

 As with most anything in life, there isn’t a “one size fits all” travel camera.
-To say that one particular camera is “the best” travel camera would be a bit presumptuous, don’t you think?
+To say that one particular camera is “the best” travel camera would be a bit presumptuous.

-So instead, I’d like to make this list unique.
+So instead, my goal here is to make this list both unique and useful.
 I’m going to list out five different kinds of travelers that have different kind of needs.
-I’m then going to match those needs with specific features you’ll want to have in a travel camera and provide two recommendations: a premium and a budget.
+I’m then going to match those with five different kinds of travel cameras and provide two recommendations: a premium option and a budget option.

 Scroll through and see where you fit in this list of “traveler profiles”.
 Consider the features and choose one out of the list of these best travel cameras.